Spirit of St. Louis: Later history and conservation

 but later decided that the golden hue on the engine cowling will remain, as it is part of the aircraft's natural state after acquisition and during its years on display.
 The effort to preserve artifacts is not to alter them but to maintain them as much as possible in the state in which the Smithsonian acquired them.

-In 2015 the aircraft was lowered to the floor of the museum's Milestone's gallery, and the tires were replaced with "forklift" style tires.
+In 2015 the aircraft was lowered to the floor of the museum's Milestones gallery, and the tires were temporarily replaced with "forklift" style tires.
 This was done to preserve the Spirit's original tires which, due to age and lessening of vulcanization, are unable to sustain the aircraft's weight without disintegration (conservation was also likely undertaken on the wheel assembly itself).

 Further developed types

 NYP-2, an exact duplicate of the Spirit of St. Louis, was built 45 days after the transatlantic flight, for the Japanese newspaper Mainichi.
 The NYP-2 carrying serial number 29 was registered as J-BACC and achieved a number of record-breaking flights early in 1928 before a crash ended its career.

 Although Ryan capitalized on the notoriety of the NYP special, further developments were only superficially comparable to the Spirit of St. Louis.
 An offshoot of the Ryan B-1 Brougham emerged as a five-seater with the same J-5 engine but modified with a conventional cockpit layout and a shorter wingspan.
 Under the newly restructured B.F.
 Mahoney Company, further development continued with the six-place Model B-7 utilizing a 420 hp engine and the Model C-1 with the basic 220 hp engine.

 Shortly after the original Spirit was retired in April 1928, the Mahoney Aircraft Corporation presented Lindbergh with a Mahoney Ryan B-1 "Brougham".
-In 1928, Mahoney built a B-1X as a gift for Charles Lindbergh.
+In 1928, Mahoney built a B-1X (NX4215) as a gift for Charles Lindbergh.

 Pilot Frank Hawks purchased a Mahoney Ryan B-1 Brougham (NC3009) with money from his wife, naming the plane the "Spirit of San Diego."
 In the aftermath of the media exposure surrounding Lindbergh's transatlantic flight, he flew to Washington with his wife on board to greet the triumphant Lindbergh.
 Due to the ensuing publicity, Hawks was hired by the Ryan Aircraft company to be its official representative.
 Hawks went on to tour the country, selling rides in the aircraft "like Lindy flew."